pubstack/site-content-ccamacho/2017-11-06-dji-arena-for-drones-opened-in-japan.md

 the DJI Arena concept is a new way of engaging not only hobbyists, but also those who consider this technology for their work or just for the excitement of flying," said Moon Tae-Hyun, DJI's Director of Brand Management and Operations.
-"With the ability to crawl the remote control itself and try out the technology itself, customer satisfaction can be enhanced.
-When people understand how it works or how easy it is to fly, they will discover what this technology can do for them. and see a whole new world of possibilities."
+"With the ability to feel the remote control and try out the technology itself, customer satisfaction can be enhanced.
+When people understand how it works or how easy it is to fly, they will discover what this technology can do for them and see a whole new world of possibilities."
         </p>
 </div>
 The DJI Arena is open for individual and group bookings,